 As you know from your own language, there are certain words, terms, and expressions, that are used all the time and in almost any scenario.
-For you, they go completely unnoticed as you are so used to hearing them or using them; when you are learning a new language, these words become crucial in the process of becoming fluent.
+For most native speakers, these words tend to go completely unnoticed as one is so used to hearing them or using them.
+When learning a new language, these words become crucial in the process of becoming fluent.

-Learning Spanish in Buenos Aires is the same; there are certain words you will here all the time here and if you want to improve on your Spanish level, its best to learn them and use them!
+Learning a new language, like Spanish in Buenos Aires, is the same; there are certain words you will here all the time here and if you want to improve on your Spanish level, its best to learn them and use them!